fisher-j/a-972/work_journal.md

+## 03/15/2022

+* Calculated MDI

+## Monday meeting

+* Calculated Shannon-Weaver H
+* update graphs of SCI
+* We talk about:
+  * Calculating DBH~sd~, MDI, Hui Dominance Index
+  * Calculate means using mixed linear model and emmeans

+## 03/13/2022

+* Reading Keuhne paper

 ## 03/11/2022

-I realized there was an error in my calculation of SCI.
+* I realized there was an error in my calculation of SCI.
 Unfortunately the new values are half of what I had calculated previously which makes differences between treatments even smaller than before.

+* Confirmed with Dr. Zenner about SCI calculation terminology

 ## 03/09/2022